 This course focuses on exploring themes in literature and writing analytically to engage deeply with texts and, by extension, ourselves.
 We will work across genres, using literature, film, art, and the world around us as we explore what it means to be human.
 Through close reading, consistent annotation, critical thinking, and thoughtful reflection, students will engage deeply with texts.
 We will continue to build upon critical writing skills while also developing distinct and sophisticated writers’ voices.
 This course is highly interactive, with an emphasis on student engagement and contribution to discussion and class activities.

 Advanced Composition and World Literature

 Journalism will explore the history and tenets of American journalism and provide students with an opportunity to research and write articles and editorials for publication.
 The focus of the class will be to produce a student-run school newspaper, The Mirror.
 Writing-intensive, the course aims to help students develop the full spectrum of skills used for feature articles, interviews, news articles, photojournalism pieces, and editorials.
 Students learn how to generate ideas, gather facts and information, write effective leads, and use the most incisive language to convey ideas in a concise and engaging manner.
 It is open to all students.
-Offered first and second semester; students may take the course for one or both semesters.
+Offered each trimester; students may take the course for one or more trimesters.